Located in: Poland

 There are no entrance exams here.
 The score for the admission ranking in Pomeranian Medical University is based only on your high school diploma grades.

-Graduating from this medical school gives you the ability to apply for residency, continue your studies or start practicing everywhere around the world.
+Graduating from this medical school gives you the ability to apply for residency, continue your studies or start practising everywhere around the world.

 The university is listed in the World Directory of Medical Schools and is recognised by the World Health Organisation (WHO).
 The university is also a member of: